What Are Sample Packs? The Complete Guide To HipHop Sample Packs [Updated 2021]

 Vocal sample packs are becoming super popular.
 They’ve been a tricky to pull off in the past.
 Today, access to proper recording gear and vocalist is easy and low cost.
 This allows smaller studios to create vocal sample packs.

-Drum packs are super popular particularly in HipHop and Trap.
-The main reason is most hiphop beats need to leave room for the rapper’s vocals.
-Simplified melodics means the producer emphasizes the drum patterns and drum sounds more.
+The main reason these are popular for most hiphop beats need to leave room for the rapper’s vocals.
+So drum kits tend to have more drum sounds, and one shots.
+They also can include melodies, fx, and samples.
+Simplified sounds and melodics means the producer emphasizes the drum patterns and drum sounds more.

 Sample Packs based on a certain style

 If you’re looking for a particular style of music you can find a sample pack for that.
-Whether it’s hip hop, trap, reggaeton, or Lo-Fi drums, many sample packs come in those styles.
+Whether it’s hip hop, trap, reggaeton, or Boom Bap Drums, many sample packs come in those styles.

 What to look for in sample packs